carsengrote/Crowdstrike-API/README.md

 # CrowdstrikeAPI
-Scripts for utilizing the Crowdstrike API for various tasks
+Scripts for utilizing the Crowdstrike Falcon API for various tasks